elmtree-askmo/cloudcannon-app/content/learn/psychology/what-is-the-theory-of-mind-and-why-is-it-significant-in-cognitive-psychology.md

 url: /learn/psychology/questions/what-is-the-theory-of-mind-and-why-is-it-significant-in-cognitive-psychology
 score: -1.0
 related_article1:
+    id: 167980
+    title: >-
+        How does empathy and perspective taking contribute to interpersonal understanding?
+    subject: Psychology
+    url: /learn/psychology/questions/how-does-empathy-and-perspective-taking-contribute-to-interpersonal-understanding
+related_article2:
     id: 167977
+    title: >-
-    title: What have studies on Theory of Mind revealed about the impact of false belief tasks?
+        What have studies on Theory of Mind revealed about the impact of false belief tasks?
     subject: Psychology
     url: /learn/psychology/questions/what-have-studies-on-theory-of-mind-revealed-about-the-impact-of-false-belief-tasks
-related_article2:
-    id: 167983
-    title: What is the role of beliefs in predicting behavior in social settings?
-    subject: Psychology
-    url: /learn/psychology/questions/what-is-the-role-of-beliefs-in-predicting-behavior-in-social-settings
 related_article3:
     id: 167972
+    title: >-
-    title: What is the purpose of false belief tasks in understanding beliefs and predicting behavior?
+        What is the purpose of false belief tasks in understanding beliefs and predicting behavior?
     subject: Psychology
     url: /learn/psychology/questions/what-is-the-purpose-of-false-belief-tasks-in-understanding-beliefs-and-predicting-behavior
 related_article4:
-    id: 167978
+    id: 167981
-    title: How do individuals differentiate between reality and belief, and how does this influence behavior?
+    title: >-
+        What are some key theories and models in developmental psychology related to social cognition?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-individuals-differentiate-between-reality-and-belief-and-how-does-this-influence-behavior
+    url: /learn/psychology/questions/what-are-some-key-theories-and-models-in-developmental-psychology-related-to-social-cognition
 related_article5:
-    id: 167983
+    id: 167981
-    title: What is the role of beliefs in predicting behavior in social settings?
+    title: >-
+        What are some key theories and models in developmental psychology related to social cognition?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-role-of-beliefs-in-predicting-behavior-in-social-settings
+    url: /learn/psychology/questions/what-are-some-key-theories-and-models-in-developmental-psychology-related-to-social-cognition
 ---

 &nbsp;